-- 6. Verify that the VM file path and name appear next to the Browse button and click Next. - 7.
-In the Review details section, make sure to fill the checkbox for Accept extra configuration options (if present) and click Next. - 8.
-In the Select name and folder section, change the name of the virtual machine to something that is easy to manage.
+- 6. Verify that the VM information populates next to the Browse button and click Next. - 7.
+On the Review details step, make sure to fill the checkbox for Accept extra configuration options (if present) and click Next. - 8.
+On the Select name and folder step, change the name of the virtual machine to something that is easy to manage.
 You can use the names provided in the list below as names for the virtual machines if you do not have a set naming convention.
-Select the appropriate datastore and click Next.
+Select the appropriate datacenter and click Next.